Lyft shares hit record low, piling pressure on Uber ahead of IPO

 Uber will need to convince potential investors that it is different from the Lyft, and that could include highlighting its international operations and Uber Eats food delivery service.

-Lyft’s loss of $48.53 per share in the first quarter was largely due to stock-based compensation and payroll tax related to is IPO.
+Lyft’s loss of $48.53 per share in the first quarter was largely due to stock-based compensation and payroll tax.
 It forecast that losses would peak this year, but did not say when it would make a profit.

 Lyft’s revenue rose 95% to $776 million, more than analysts on average expected, according to Refinitiv data.